 We will be required to obtain governmental approvals and authorizations to implement our proposed business strategy, which includes the design, construction and operation of the Project and the export of LNG from the U.S. to foreign countries.
 The design, construction and operation of LNG export terminals is a regulated activity and is subject to Section 3 of the federal Natural Gas Act (the "NGA").
 Federal law has bifurcated regulatory jurisdiction of LNG export and import activities.
 The FERC has jurisdiction over the siting, construction and permitting of LNG import and export facilities.
 The U.S. Department of Energy (the "DOE") has jurisdiction over the import and export of the natural gas commodity, including natural gas in the form of LNG.
-The FERC also has jurisdiction over the siting, construction and operation of interstate natural gas pipelines under Section 7 of the NGA and regulates interstate pipelines' terms and conditions of service under Sections 4 and 5 of the NGA.
+The FERC also has jurisdiction over the siting, construction and operation of service under Sections 4 and 5 of the NGA.
 In 2002, the FERC established a policy of not regulating the terms and conditions of service for LNG import or export facilities or requiring that LNG import or export facilities operate as "open access" facilities for all customers.
 The Energy Policy Act of 2005, which amended the NGA, codified this policy until January 1, 2015, and the FERC has not indicated that it intends to depart from its policy of not regulating the terms or conditions of service or requiring that LNG terminals operate on an open access basis.

 Although the FERC is the primary agency with jurisdiction over LNG import and export facilities, the FERC works closely with other federal and state agencies to evaluate applications for LNG export facilities.
 These agencies include the U.S. Department of Transportation's Pipeline and Hazardous Materials Safety Administration (the "PHMSA"), the U.S. Coast Guard (the "Coast Guard"), the U.S. Army Corps of Engineers, the U.S. Environmental Protection Agency, the International Boundary and Water Commission and other federal agencies with jurisdiction over potential environmental impacts of LNG terminal construction and operation.
 Certain federal laws, such as the Clean Water Act, the Clean Air Act and the Coastal Zone Management Act, delegate authority over certain actions to state agencies.
-In reviewing an application for an LNG import or export terminal or an interstate natural gas pipeline, the FERC also works with these state agencies that have jurisdiction over certain aspects of LNG terminal or interstate natural gas pipeline construction or operation.
+In reviewing an application for an LNG import or export terminal or an interstate natural gas pipeline, the FERC also works with these state agencies that have jurisdiction over certain aspects of LNG terminal or interstate natural gas pipeline to response to over the terminal or potential or interstate natural gas pipeline to response to over the terminal or potential or interstate natural gas pipeline to response to over the terminal or potential or interstate natural gas pipeline construction or operation.